EpicApex/elk-stack/README.md

 #####################################################################################
-# Context - ELK stack with filebeat and log creator
+# Context - ELK stack using filebeat and A log chopper
 Description
-# - log creator, busy box manifesting an infinite loop of TS logging each 5 seconds
+ - log creator, busy box manifesting an infinite loop of TS logging each 5 seconds